purplesyringa/sunwalker-image/README.md

 # chroot /mnt/gcc /usr/local/bin/gcc -v
 ```

-The `.sunwalker` directories contain various configuration data. `env`, for instance, contains environmental variables in `name=value` format.
+The `.sunwalker` directories contain various configuration data. `env`, for instance, contains environment variables in `name=value` format.
 This includes `PATH` and `LD_LIBRARY_PATH`, which have to be configured correctly for the packages to work.

-## Licesing
+## Licensing

 The few scripts and configuration files (`Dockerfile`, `manifest`, etc.) stored in this repository are licensed under GNU General Public License version 3 or later, at your option.
 The full text of GPLv3 is stored in [LICENSE](LICENSE).